Michael Osborn (pathologist)

-Michael Osborn, FRCPath is the president of the Royal College of Pathologists since November 2020 He received his medical degree from Guy's & St Thomas' Hospitals in London in 1995.
+Michael Osborn is a British pathologist who is the president of the Royal College of Pathologists since November 2020 He received his medical degree from Guy's & St Thomas' Hospitals in London in 1995.
 In 2000, he became a member of the Royal College of Surgeons, and in 2004, he was named a Fellow of the Royal College of Pathologists.
 He was hired as a consultant in 2004 with a focus on postmortems, gastrointestinal pathology, and instructing undergraduate students.
 He is the department head at Imperial College Healthcare NHS Trust in London and a consultant histopathologist for North West London Pathology.
 He contributed to the COVID-19 postmortem site for the college and wrote many guide materials.